AVasK/core/README.md

 ```

 - Finally, you can do *PATTERN MATCHING* on types!
+    <!> Pattern matching matches the first alternative and returns, there is no fallthrough.
 ```C++
 Type<A>.match(
     is_integral         >>  transform< /* Any metafunction, including ones from std type_traits */ >,